-MONTOSOLI is an historic area just north of the town of Montalcino, and is considered one of Montalcino’s most highly regarded terroirs, having a favourable altitude and soils allied to a relatively cool climate.
+MONTOSOLI is an historic area just north of the town of Montalcino, considered one of Montalcino’s most highly regarded terroirs due to its favourable soils, altitude and relatively cool climate.
 Montosoli takes the form of a rounded hill, with altitudes ranging from 200-350 metres (650-1,150ft) above sea level (Kerin O’Keefe 11 2006, p77).
 Like Sesta to the south of Montalcino, Montosoli could be described as a largely self-regulating terroir as far as winegrowing is concerned.

 TERROIR MAPPING | Alessandro Masnaghetti has produced a soil map of Montosoli.